Corus Entertainment: Early history

+Establishment

-In September 1998, JR Shaw and Shaw Media CEO John Cassaday announced plans for Shaw to spin off its media properties—including radio stations and television specialty channels—into a new company that would be known as Corus Entertainment; the spin-off would leave Shaw as "pure play" telecommunications company.
+In September 1998, JR Shaw and Shaw Media CEO John Cassaday announced plans for Shaw to spin off its media properties—including radio stations and television specialty channels—into a new company that would be known as Corus Entertainment; the spin-off would leave Shaw as a "pure play" telecommunications company.
 The decision was meant to comply with Canadian Radio-television and Telecommunications Commission (CRTC) recommendations that discouraged the vertical integration of broadcasters and television providers.
 Corus would be a separate, publicly traded company, first listed on the Toronto Stock Exchange in September 1999, but it would still be primarily controlled by the Shaw family.

 In September 1999, Corus acquired the broadcasting assets of the Power Corporation of Canada, which included four television stations and sixteen radio stations.
 One of these stations, CHAU-TV, was later re-sold to Télé Inter-Rives.
 In October 1999, after a battle between Shaw and Canwest for control of the company, it was announced that Western International Communications (WIC) would be split between the two companies: Corus would acquire WIC's 12 radio stations and most of its specialty channels, including stakes in Family Channel, SuperChannel and MovieMax!.